View Felix Brochu's Obituary on TheDay.com and share memories

 |

+He graduated from New London High School and later enlisted in the U.S. Army 82nd Airborne, serving during the Korean War.
+He was united in marriage, to the former the Lenore Nickerson Sept.
+18, 1965, in St. Joseph Church, Mrs. Brochu survives him.
+He worked for several years at Electric Boat, first in the fire department, later in the design department before retiring.
+Mr. Brochu was a longtime volunteer at the Jordan Fire Department.
+He became the first paid fireman in Waterford, and went on to become Chief of the Jordan Fire Department.
+He was a member of the New London County Fire Chief's Association and a Life Member of the New London Lodge of Elk's # 360.

+Besides his beloved wife Lenore of 54 years, he is survived by two daughters, Monique Montanari of Waterford and Nancy Majewski of Oakdale; three siblings, Arthur Brochu, Suzanne Clark, and Helen Provost; and his five grandchildren, Theresa, Mallory, Lauren, Lacey and Gavin.
+He was predeceased by four siblings, Pierre, Laurent and Adrien Brochu, and Patricia Broadwell.

 His family will receive relatives and friends from 5 to 7 p.m.
-Tuesday, Nov.
-5, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
+Tuesday, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
 The funeral will assemble at 9 a.m.
-Wednesday, Nov.
-6, and proceed to a Mass of Christian Burial at 10 a.m. in St. Joseph Church, New London.
-Entombment will follow in St. Mary Cemetery Mausoleum with military honors.
-A complete obituary will appear in the Tuesday edition of the Day.
+Wednesday and proceed to a Mass of Christian Burial at 10 a.m. in St. Joseph Church, New London.
+Entombment to follow in, St. Mary's Cemetery Mausoleum with military honors.